CemGEMS web app tutorial¶

 Expand the Residual part to see what materials and constituents did not react completely, and in what amounts they remain present in hydrated cement.
 Note that all materials or constituents that were given in the recipe a zero quantity or a unity (1) reaction extent (degree of reaction), will not appear in the Residual part.
-Fluid materials (water, air) are always treated as fully equilibrated and, thus, never appear in the Residual part.
+Fluid materials (water, air, salt) are always treated as fully equilibrated and, thus, never appear in the Residual part.

 Changing the W/B (water-binder) ratio¶

 In cement recipe, it may be necessary to set or change the W/B mass ratio.
 CemGEMS makes this really easy.
 In the input recipe (top-level row), find the W/B_ratio column cell where you can set the desired ratio (usually 0.3 or more).
 Equilibrate the recipe and look at the effect in the Speciation, Equilibrated part, and on the stacked bar charts for Inputs and Results.

 Following changes in temperature or pressure¶